prettygenius/WhatsForDinner/README.md

 4. Push to the branch: git push origin my-feature
 5. Open a pull request.Please ensure that your pull request follows the project's code conventions and includes relevant documentation or tests.

-## LicenseThis project is licensed under the MIT License.
+## License This project is licensed under the MIT License.

 .## DemoCheck out the live demo of the application here[[Whats For Dinner?
 REplit]](https://replit.com/@prettygenius/WhatsForDinner)